DanielJonesEB/engineerbetter.com/_posts/2016-05-05-bosh-concourse.markdown

 {% endhighlight %}

+You can use `bosh cloud-config` to output your current configuration at any time.

 Congratulations, you have a working BOSH Director!

+Once you've finished playing and want to tear down your whole environment, first tell bosh-init and to delete the deployment:

+`bosh-init delete bosh-director.yml`

+Then use terraform to destroy your configuration in AWS:

+`terraform destroy`

-In Part 2 we will look at using this to deploy Concourse.
+In the next part of this series, we will look at using this to deploy Concourse.